pfmarteau/KLevenshtein/README.md

 # kLevenshtein: a Regularized String Kernel derived from the Levenshtein's distance.

-**kLevenshtein_cdist.py** is a python3.* implementation of kLevenshtein, a similarity measure dedicated to string matching.
+**kLevenshtein.py** is a pure python3.* implementation of kLevenshtein, a similarity measure dedicated to string matching.

 **kLevenshtein_c** directory contains a C biding of kLevenshtein, nearly 40 times faster that kLevenshtein_cdist implementation.
 To install the C version, just execute inside the K_Levenshtein subdirectory:
 > python3 setup.py install --user